Text & Media Area Module - Creating a Multimedia feature (Audio or YouTube Video)

 2. Click the Record audio icon on the text editor toolbar.

-The Create media file pop-up appears.
+Note: The Record audio pop-up appears.

 A browser permission dialogue may also appear.